-With a $300 price tag, it's easy to find a less expensive raincoat, as the Zeta is one of the most expensive jackets in our review.
-However, it's arguably more versatile and lighter than many $400-$700 jackets on the market, making it a super value.
+With its price tag, it's easy to find a less expensive raincoat.
+However, it's arguably more versatile and lighter than many 400-700 dollar jackets on the market, making it an excellent value.
 Pricey hardshells might be slightly more durable or heavily featured and could offer better performance for specific applications like downhill skiing, though most rain jackets are not meant to serve this purpose.

-From a value standpoint, several other Gore-Tex Paclite models range from $200-$225, and score similarly in our tests.
-In some cases, they might even offer a particular advantage, like the Outdoor Research Foray, which provides better ventilation or the Marmot Minimalist which is slightly more durable, though both are also 50 percent heavier.
-As a whole, you can buy less expensive models than this one, but few, if any models offer the all-around performance that you'll find with the Zeta SL.
+From a value standpoint, several other Gore-Tex Paclite models range from 200-225 dollars and score similarly in our tests.
+In some cases, they might even offer a particular advantage, like the Outdoor Research Foray, which provides better ventilation or the Marmot Minimalist, which is slightly more durable, though both are also 50 percent heavier.
+As a whole, you can buy less expensive models than this one, but few, if any, models offer the all-around performance that you'll find with the Zeta SL.

 The Arc'teryx Zeta SL is our OutdoorGearLab Editors' Choice; it scores at or near the top in nearly every comparison category and is a three-season do-everything model.
 While expensive, heavier than some in our fleet, and of average packed size, its pros far outweigh its cons, as the Zeta SL provides you with exceptional versatility, top-tier storm worthiness, and fantastic mobility.
 For folks with a quiver of jackets that might be looking for a specific application (such as incredibly lightweight or packable), others may be just the ticket.
 However, no model in our fleet comes close to this one for its all-around capabilities.